 Steps to control cross-contamination

-The key control measures outlined in this course to control cross-contamination with E. coli O157 are:
+The control measures outlined in this course to prevent cross-contamination are:

 | Separation between raw and RTE foods